StartArticlesWhat is Email Marketing and Transactional Email?

 – Avoid being marked as spam

-– Keep the contact list updated
+– Keep your contact list up to date

-– Create relevant and engaging content
+– Create relevant and attractive content

 2. Transactional Email